nsorros/Neural-ParsCit/README.md

 To use the tagger, you need Python 2.7, with Numpy, Theano and Gensim installed.

+You can use environmental variables to set the following:
+- `MODEL_PATH`: Path to the model's parameters
+- `WB_PATH`: Path to the word embeddings
+- `TIMEOUT`: Timeout for gunicorn when starting the Flask app.
+Increase this if you experience the Flask app is unable to start as the model building process takes too long.
+[Default: 60]
+- `NUM_WORKERS`: Number of workers which gunicorn spawns.
+[Default: 1]

 ### Using virtualenv in Linux systems

 ```